rkalis/truffle-plugin-verify/README.md

 }
 ```
 3. Generate an API Key on your Etherscan account (see the [Etherscan website](https://etherscan.io/apis))
-4. Add your Etherscan API key to your truffle config (use something like `dotenv` to make sure you don't commit the api key)
+4. Add your Etherscan API key to your truffle config (make sure to use something like `dotenv` so you don't commit the api key)
 ```js
 module.exports = {
   /* ... rest of truffle-config */